This copycat Outback ranch dressing is a great way to bring one of your restaurant favorites home. It is a quick and easy copycat recipe!

 I don’t know about you but I love eating at Outback.
-I’m a huge fan of almost everything there including the bread (I have a copycat recipe for their honey molasses bread as well), their steaks, their blooming onions, and of course their steakhouse style ranch dressing.
 It took some work but I finally got the recipe down for this copycat Outback ranch dressing.
 I think sometimes copycat recipes can be a little challenging because sometimes restaurants use ingredients that only commercial kitchens have access to or they make recipes in such large quantities.

 Surprisingly, there is no ranch packet in this mix which I think makes this recipe more authentic.
 So skip the packets and make this from scratch restaurant style ranch.
-To make this copycat Outback ranch dressing, you’ll need:
+You will need:

 - Mayonnaise: You’ll want to use full fat mayo, if you use light it just doesn’t have the same taste.
 I also recommend the brand Dukes, it seems to really get the taste as close as possible to Outback’s.